-- A one-page summary outlining: - Why you wish to study the Tax Technician qualification - How completion of the Tax Technician qualification will benefit your career - · Why you think you will be able to successfully complete the course - A two-page resume detailing relevant professional experience and education to date - Any other supporting documentation that you feel is relevant to your application (e.g. supporting letter from your employer or suitable referee, evidence of training courses undertaken, relevant voluntary work, etc)
+- A one-page summary outlining: - Why you wish to study the Tax Technician qualification - How completion of the Tax Technician qualification will benefit your career - · Why you think you will be able to successfully complete the course - · A two-page resume detailing relevant professional experience and education to date - Any other supporting documentation that you feel is relevant to your application (e.g. supporting letter from your employer or suitable referee, evidence of training courses undertaken, relevant voluntary work, etc)

-Applications should be submitted to Shane O'Brien, Senior Tax Manager - Education Delivery, by email at sobrien@taxinstitute.ie with supporting documentation as appropriate.
+Applications should be submitted to students@taxinstitute.ie with supporting documentation as appropriate.